-At the budget announcement for the fiscal year 2078/79 held yesterday, Finance Minister Mr. Bishnu Prasad Paudel announced that Mobile Device Management System (MDMS) will be implemented from Shrawan 1, 2078 in Nepal.
+At the budget announcement of 2078/79, Finance Minister Mr. Bishnu Prasad Paudel announced that Mobile Device Management System (MDMS) will finally go live from Shrawan 1, 2078 in Nepal.
 However, NTA later referred to it as a soft launch.
 Now, a meeting of NTA officials has planned to implement the MDMS import module within Bhadra 15th.
 It’s a system that will help control the illegal import of smartphones in Nepal.

 Mobile Device Management System (MDMS) in Nepal

 To nullify this problem, Nepal Telecommunication Authority (NTA) made IMEI registration mandatory.
-And now for the same purpose, the Mobile Device Management System will be implemented in Nepal.
-Actually, MDMS was already supposed to go live from Jestha 2078, however, it was delayed—owing to the second wave of COVID-19.
+And now for the same purpose, MDMS will be implemented in Nepal.
+It was initially proposed to go live from Jestha 2078, however, it was delayed—owing to the second wave of COVID-19.
 Furthermore, after the budget announcement, it was dated to launch from Shrawan 1st.

 Register your handset’s IMEI at NTA